vbossica/PowerPlatformConnectors/certified-connectors/ActiveCampaign/README.md

 ## How to get credentials

-You can follow [these](https://help.activecampaign.com/hc/articles/207317590-Getting-started-with-the-API#how-to-obtain-your-activecampaign-api-url-and-key) instructions from ActiveCampaign documentation how to find Api Key and your REST Endpoint Hostname.
+Please follow [the instructions](https://help.activecampaign.com/hc/articles/207317590-Getting-started-with-the-API#how-to-obtain-your-activecampaign-api-url-and-key) from ActiveCampaign documentation how to find your Api Key and REST Endpoint hostname.

 ## Supported Operations

 ### Bulk import contacts

 You can bulk import contacts from a source into your ActiveAccount list.
 The action takes a list of contacts and performs a bulk upload into the specified list.
+You will need an [ActiveCampaign List ID](https://help.activecampaign.com/hc/en-us/articles/360000030559-How-to-create-a-list-in-ActiveCampaign) to use this operation.

 ## Known issues and limitations